-Gender equality is an increasingly important part of UTZ’s work, and Patricia sees the reasons why first hand:
+Gender equality is an important part of UTZ program.
+Patricia sees the reasons why first hand:

 I think sometimes the role of women is not clearly seen, but women are key to economic growth and poverty reduction because they are so involved in investing money in the farm and family.

-Many of the cooperatives UTZ works with are implementing projects after receiving training.
+Many of the UTZ certified cooperatives are implementing projects after receiving training.
 “There is a lot of focus on developing projects to diversify income,” says Patricia.
 “Some groups are learning to print coffee bags and promote their organization through different marketing methods.
 I think this gives women more empowerment to improve their jobs and lives within the family, and also the future of the organization they are involved with.”